 The gastrointestinal tract is the primary non-sterile internal system, forcing the immune system to fight relentlessly to prevent pathogens' overgrowth.

 Dietary fiber, natural oils/fats, and naturally fermented foods are critical to maintaining good health.
-Industrialized & processed food harms the digestive system and the immune system.
+Industrialized and processed food harms the digestive system and the immune system.

 Common symptoms of intestinal flora imbalance: